tobydeh/nativescript-download-progress/README.md

 Nativescripts http.getFile method stores the data in memory which can lead to problems with large files.
 This plugin writes the data to disk not memory and provides progress updates.

-In case you develop UI plugin, this is where you can add some screenshots.

-## (Optional) Prerequisites / Requirements

-Describe the prerequisites that the user need to have installed before using your plugin.
-See [nativescript-firebase plugin](https://github.com/eddyverbruggen/nativescript-plugin-firebase) for example.

 ## Installation